 Then they had to bolt it to a clutch that is light enough to rev while having the grip for any situation.
 After a few laps, it was easy to understand how many late nights and prototypes they went thru.
 But why?

 If you have to ask yourself why a six-speed manual is better than a 7-speed slushbox, you might have low testosterone.
 Ask your doctor.
-The hydraulics that work the clutch and shifter are complex, expensive and heavy, so losing them offers several advantages.
+The hydraulics that works the clutch and shifter are complex, expensive and heavy, so losing them offers several advantages.
 Ask any 458 Italia owner who has had to replace the F1 pump or actuators.
-Before dual-clutch boring boxes, every brand experimented with the automated single clutch transmission.
+Before dual-clutch boring boxes, every brand experimented with the automated single-clutch transmission.
 Even the Aston-Martin One-77 was very confused after a short nap.
 This manual 458 Italia is the one you have been waiting for, so find your 458 Italia below and call EAG at 210-608-5610